 Making our way south, we stop at the delightful town of Kalmar.
-Standing alone on its own island, we find the beautiful Kalmar Slott (Kalmar Castle).
+We find the beautiful Kalmar Slott (Kalmar Castle) alone on its own island.
 Built in the 14th century, it became the best-defended Castle in Sweden.
 The town of Kalmer had to be rebuilt following a devastating fire in the 17th century, moved to new ground, and is no longer in the shadow of the Castle.

 We spent time walking the Castle and grounds, enjoying the best weather of the trip thus far.